canonical/sqlair/docs/howto/query.md

 [`Query.GetAll`](https://pkg.go.dev/github.com/canonical/sqlair#Query.GetAll)

 ### Iterate over the rows
-To iterate over the rows returned from the query, get an `Iterator` with use `Query.Iter`.
+To iterate over the rows returned from the query, get an `Iterator` with `Query.Iter`.

 `Iterator.Next` prepares the next row for `Iterator.Get`.
 It will return false